 - A student’s letter should be signed and it should contain contact information so they could be notified once the Committee decides.

 - Please note that late appeals will not be considered and in such cases the initial dismissal will stand.

 There is no recommended length for an academic appeal and therefore it can be as long or as short as necessary to fully describe and document circumstances.
 Keep in mind that each letter is read completely, so only include relevant information.
 It is highly recommended the letter be proofread.

 Can I appeal to the Committee in person?

-Many years ago, Marist allowed students to appeal in person.
-This is no longer an option.
-Some students are comfortable discussing personal information in front of a group and others are not.
-Some students live locally and others do not.
-In order to be sure that each student has an equal and independent chance for reinstatement, the Committee utilizes a standardized process of document collection and analysis.
+No. In order to be sure that each student has an equal and independent chance for reinstatement, the Committee utilizes a standardized process of document collection and analysis.

 What percentage of appeals are granted?

 Appeals are decided based upon the merit of each case and not the volume of cases.
-Therefore there is no set pattern to the ratio of appeals requested to appeals granted.
+Therefore, there is no set pattern to the ratio of appeals requested to appeals granted.
 As stated above, every student has an equal and independent chance for reinstatement.

 I am going to be away during the time the Committee is deliberating.
 Can you leave a message with my parent/guardian regarding the outcome of my appeal in my absence?

-Given the limits set by the Family Educational Rights & Privacy Act (FERPA), notice of a student’s academic standing cannot be given to anyone but the student.
+No. Given the limits set by the Family Educational Rights & Privacy Act (FERPA), notice of a student’s academic standing cannot be given to anyone but the student.